 - Opportunity #1: Seek the aid of your professional network when developing a product.
 See if they are willing to contribute to the product.
 This will make the development far easier and it will allow you to advertise the product using their brand.
 The use of their brand and association could greatly increase the positive reception the market has for your product.

 - Opportunity #2: Find a professional close to your niche and industry and work together during a new product launch (yours or theirs).
 Being in during the initial launch will greatly improve your chances of earning an affiliate commission since it’ll be your (or their) links out there from the start.
 It’ll also build a great bond for the next time there is a launch.

-- Opportunity #3: Team with a group of those within your network to create product bundles (like you’re seeing a lot, now).
-Bundling products makes for a very lucrative deal for would-be buyers and the combined effort of authorities contributing will surely help build the right buzz and momentum for the bundle promotion.
+- Opportunity #3: Team with a group of those within your network to create an information product (like you’re seeing a lot, now).
+Bundling products make for a very lucrative deal for would-be buyers and the combined effort of authorities contributing will surely help build the right buzz and momentum for the bundle promotion.

 2. Content Contribution & Social Marketing